KDAB/hotspot/README.md

 [ perf record: Captured and wrote 14.874 MB perf.data (1865 samples) ]
 ```

-Now, if you have hotspot available on the same machine, all you need to do is launch it.
+Now, if you have Hotspot available on the same machine, all you need to do is launch it.
 It will automatically open the `perf.data` file in the current directory (similar to `perf report`).

 Alternatively, you can specify the path to the data file on the console: